-When applying for SSDI, your Social Security doctor may need to fill out some Social Security forms.
+When applying for SSDI, there are some Social Security disability forms that your doctor may need to fill out.
 These forms include a residual functional capacity form, medical evaluation report, and more.
 The forms that need to be completed will depend whether your disability appears in the Blue Book lists.

 Social Security Disability Forms For Doctors to Fill Out

-Since the Social Security Administration (SSA) denies a majority of disability claims, you need to submit the most persuasive evidence possible to get approved for financial assistance.
+Since the Social Security Administration (SSA) denies a majority of disability claims, it is important that you submit the most persuasive evidence you possibly can to get approved for financial assistance.
 What represents the most convincing type of evidence?